-Maximum residual disinfectant level goal: The level of a drinking water disinfectant below which there is no known or evidence that addition of a disinfectant is necessary for control of microbial mrem: millirems per year (a measure of radiation absorbed by the body)
+Maximum residual disinfectant level: The highest level of a disinfectant allowed in drinking water.
+There is convincing MRDI. evidence that addition of a disinfectant is necessary for control of microbial millirems per year (a measure of radiation absorbed by the body) mrem:

-MRDLG expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to ppm: Milligrams per liter or parts per million. ppb: Micrograms per liter or parts per billion.
+Milligrams per liter or parts per million. ppm: Micrograms per liter or parts per billion. ppb: